vishleshpatel/PolicyBench/README.md

 - generateMeasurementPolicies - By executing this script, one can generate measurement policies.
 - generate_OverlapPolicies - It generates overlapped reachibility and measurement policies.

-RuleGenerator modules resides in pyretic subfolder, 3 pyretic applications (OverlappingPoliciesToRules, fwdingToRules and measurementPoliciesToRules) composes SDN policies created by policy generator on OpenvSwitch in mininet via pyretic run-time engine.
+RuleGenerator tool resides in pyretic subfolder, 3 pyretic applications (OverlappingPoliciesToRules, fwdingToRules and measurementPoliciesToRules) composes SDN policies created by policy generator on OpenvSwitch in mininet via pyretic run-time engine.

 ##Installation